 Along with Moore’s rule, computers, and the machine parts they govern, have grown quicker, smaller, and more precise

 Are there really big the differences in time and waste making shoe uppers in 3D?

 What happened to all that wearable tech apparel we were promised for the last several years?

-Mapping added strength, stretch, compression, and dimensionally stable regions, we knit each piece while also including wiring or conductive materials that are easily built into the fabric. digitally
+Mapping added strength, stretch, compression, and dimensionally stable regions, digitally dosing elastic.

 Are you ready for better design, better manufacturing, but you don't know where to go to get the know-how to control your knit products?